YouHaveTrouble/minecraft-optimization/README.md

 <b>default:</b> true<br>
 <b>optimized:</b> false<br>
 <b>explanation:</b><br>
-Generating treasure maps is extremely expensive and can hang a server if the structure it's trying to locate is really far away.
+Generating treasure maps is extremely expensive and can hang a server if the structure it's trying to locate is outside of your pregenerated world.
+It's only safe to enable this if you pregenerated your world and set vanilla world border.

+<h4>treasure-maps-return-already-discovered</h4>
+<b>default:</b> false<br>
+<b>optimized:</b> true<br>
+<b>explanation:</b><br>
+Default value forces the newly generated maps to look for unexplored structure, which are usually outside of your pregenerated terrain.
+Setting this to true makes it so maps can lead to the structures that were discovered earlier.

 <h4>viewdistances.no-tick-view-distance</h4>
 <b>default:</b> -1<br>